eclipse-archived/ceylon-lang.org/documentation/tour/functions.md

 Cool, huh?
 That's more regularity.

-## There's more...
+## Anonymous Functions

 As you've probably noticed, all the functions we've defined so far have been declared with a name, using a traditional C-like syntax.
-We still need to see what Ceylon has instead of anonymous functions (sometimes called "lambda" expressions) for making it easy to take advantage of functions like `repeat()` which define specialized control structures.

-## Anonymous Functions
+Ceylon will also feature *anonymous functions* (sometimes called "lambdas").
+The syntax for this is not yet finalized.

-When the [tour covered functions](../functions) we discussed Ceylon's support for defining higher order functions, in particular the two different ways to represent the type of a parameter which accepts a reference to a function.
+We've already discussed Ceylon's support for defining higher order functions, in particular the two different ways to represent the type of a parameter which accepts a reference to a function.
 The following declarations are essentially equivalent:

     X[] filter<X>(X[] sequence, Callable<Boolean,X> by) { ... }
     X[] filter<X>(X[] sequence, Boolean by(X x)) { ... }